kdj0c/onepagepoints/README.md

 The best is to install from ctan at https://www.tug.org/texlive/quickinstall.html) You also need make, to build everything

-If you want to create a new faction, you need also pyexcel-ods3 (you can install it with "sudo pip install pyexcel-ods3")

 # Files details

  * onepagepoints.py : library to calculate individual cost of weapons/units, also a main() to do unit tests